 God's Judgment Against The Serpent In The Book of Genesis, Did Satan Really Have The Form Of An Actual Snake?, Jesus Washes Apostles' Feet, Clean Feet: Submitting To God And Allowing Him To Direct Our Steps, Follow In Christ's Steps, Purpose Of Satan's Bite Is To Cause Us To Fall Out of Step With The Lord, God's Word Teaches Us How To Remain Walking In His Steps And Submitted To His Will, Walk Run And Fly, Quiet Of The Night And Soaring In The Spirit, Jesus Came To Set The Captives Free, We Maintain Our Steps In The Lord By Reading Studying And Living The Word, The Truth Of Christ Shall Make You Free, Jesus Is The Only Way Truth And Life, Freedom In The Spirit And Freedom From The Flesh, Overcome By Satan's Lies, Adam And Eve's Fall Into Sin And Death, Judas Iscariot Was Not Clean And Slid From The Path Of Righteousness, Cleansed Through The Word, Judas Was A Son Of Perdition, "Apoleia" And "Apollumi", Judas Possessed By Satan, The Devil's Fiery Darts, Battle Of The Mind And A Renewed Mind In Christ, Beware Of Satan's Fiery Poison, Only One Of Two Paths To Follow, The Danger Of Being Spiritually Unstable, Remain Single-Minded And Keep Your Eyes On Jesus, The Path To Adam And Eve's Fall, Conclusion, Reading List

-Following the fall of Adam and Eve in Genesis chapter three, we find the Lord pronouncing part of His judgments against Satan, who has adopted some type of serpentine form in order to seduce the First Pair:
+Following the fall of Adam and Eve in Genesis chapter three, we find the Lord pronouncing part of His judgments against Satan, who has adopted some type of serpentine form in order to seduce the First Pair.
+Consider the following verses:

 "And the LORD God said unto the serpent, Because thou hast done this, thou art cursed above all cattle, and above every beast of the field; upon thy belly shalt thou go, and dust shalt thou eat all the days of thy life: And I will put enmity between thee and the woman, and between thy seed and her seed; it shall bruise thy head, and thou shalt bruise his heel."